Surveys and Questionnaires

 Are Polls Different Than Survey Research?

 Both polls and surveys pose questions for participants to answer.
-The Public Policy Polling website archives its polls on political and sport issues relevant to Raleigh-Durham-Chapel Hill area of North Carolina.
+The Public Policy Polling website archives its polls on political and sports issues relevant to Raleigh-Durham-Chapel Hill area of North Carolina.
 Notice how the questions are constructed and what methods are employed.
 Compare these types of polling questions to some of the items used in questionnaires for scholarly research (see the listing for Dr. McCroskey’s site below).

 Fitting Yourself into a Category